CloudBindle/bindle/README.md

     # this list is to indicate the directories you want to use to set up volumes IF you don't have any devices to work with
     # If you don't want to use directories, simply leave this parameter empty (gluster_directory_path='').
 This should be the case for single node clusters
-    # If you don't have devices, include the path and folder name that can be used instead to set up the volumes for a multi-node cluster
+    # If you don't have devices, include the path and folder name that can be used instead to set up the volumes for a multi-node cluster:
-    gluster_directory_path='/mnt/volumes/gluster'
+    gluster_directory_path='--directorypath /mnt/volumes/gluster'

 The other platform specific parameters are self explanatory.
 In the config file, there is a "fillmein" value which indicates that you defintely have to fill those in to have bindle working properly.
 The others are deafult values that you may use unless otherwise stated.